 Do You Have A Competent Lawyer Representing Your Case?

 Believe it or not, you don’t need a law degree to figure out for yourself whether or not your solicitor is fit to represent you and your case.
-In most cases their behavior – as well as the behavior of those around them – is enough to let you know whether or not they can do the job.
+In most cases, their behavior – as well as the behavior of those around them – is enough to let you know whether they can do the job.
 If you are unsure of whether or not your current solicitor is qualified to represent you in your current case, there are a few tell-tale signs to look out for:

 - The lawyer exhibits poor communication skills toward you or other legal professionals